-Kittiwake is a highly mobile species that spend a significant amount of time in flight (Garthe and Hüppop, 2004; Furness and Wade, 2012), and have large foraging ranges (Woodward et al., 2019).
+Kittiwake is a highly mobile species that spend a significant amount of time in flight (Garthe and Hüppop, 2004; Furness and Wade, 2012), and have large foraging ranges (Thaxter et al., 2012).
 It is considered that kittiwake will not be susceptible to visual vessel disturbance impacts for this reason.

 Usage of the subsea habitat in the vicinity of the proposed GDD project suggests that disturbance and displacement of kittiwake could occur from waters in the vicinity of the microtunnelling/subsea interface and fibre optic cable crossing during piling.
 This will occur on a short term (two weeks), localised (within 100m of each location, occurring sequentially) and reversible basis.
-For any birds that are displaced, the high local availability of subtidal habitat within the marine waters of the North-West Irish Sea cSPA beyond the zone of influence of the proposed GDD project which birds can continue to utilise throughout construction.
+For any birds that are displaced, the high local availability of subtidal habitat beyond the zone of influence of the proposed GDD project which birds can continue to utilise throughout construction.
 The total area of subtidal habitat affected is approximately 3 hectares.